Loading...

 Respectful dress is required for the church.
 For summer, no short shorts or other inappropriate clothing is permitted.

-There are a number of restaurants nearby including the establishments listed below.
-Check the individual websites for menu, prices and other details:
+There are several restaurants nearby including the establishments listed below.
+Check the individual websites for menu, prices and other details.
+Do a Google search for ‘Brookland DC Restaurants’ to view additional eateries in the area:

 Brookland’s Finest.
 3126 12th Street NE, 202-633-0050.
 Parking is available on side streets.
 Go down Quincy Street to 12th Street, turn left and follow 12th Street beyond St. Anthony’s Catholic Church. http://www.brooklandsfinest.com/